 Application: The TJPF has a specific grant application for all TJHSST school organizations (e.g., PTSA and Booster Groups) and TJHSST student groups to use.
 If your organization is not a TJHSST school organization or TJHSST student group, then your organization must use the TJPF Mission-Based application.

-Requests that involve FCPS facilities or personnel will be reviewed and approved by all required stakeholders, including the TJHSST Assistant Principal, TJHSST Finance Tech, and TJHSST Principal.
+Excellence mission requests and STEM Outreach mission requests that involve FCPS facilities or personnel will be reviewed and approved by all required stakeholders, including the TJHSST Assistant Principal, TJHSST Finance Tech, and TJHSST Principal.
 Proof of approval will be obtained by the TJPF, after the grant application has been received in its entirety.

-Application Submission: The TJPF will collect Mission-Based grant applications and School Organization grant applications on a rolling basis.
+Application Submission: The TJPF will collect Mission-Based grant applications and school organization grant applications on a rolling basis.
 The TJPF will collect student group applications once a semester.
 The deadline is specified on the student group grant application.
 All applications must be complete and submitted via this online portal.

 Timeline and Funding Decision Process: The funding process will be determined by the request amount, defined by a $10,000 threshold.